SAP/fundamental-tools/abap-ui-tools/README.md

   </FormItem>
 ```

-Using these two config files, you can create your custom ui configurations, defining BAP data types to ui components mapping and custom ui components layouts.
+Using these two config files, you can map ABAP data types to your own ui components and use practically any ui framework.

 Elements with tilde prefix `~` are placeholders for texts, data binding and value input helps, documented in yaml files.